Borador (Border Collie & Lab Mix): Info, Pictures, Facts, Traits

 Let’s look at the overall health of the Borador in this section.

-- Hip Dysplasia
+• Hip Dysplasia

 Hip dysplasia is very similar to elbow dysplasia and is also the result of a malformed joint that causes bones to rub together and wear down.
 Hip dysplasia affects the hind legs instead of the front legs, and though it’s very common in many breeds, we don’t see it as much in the Borador.
 This condition is painful, and there is no cure.
-Symptoms include a decreased range of motion and difficulty rising.
+Signs include a decreased range of motion and difficulty rising.

-- Hypothyroidism
+• Hypothyroidism

 Hypothyroidism is a condition where the thyroid gland does not produce enough hormones to keep the body operating correctly.
-Symptoms include a loss or thinning of the hair, excess shedding, and weight gain.
+Signs include a loss or thinning of the hair, excess shedding, and weight gain.
 You may also notice reduced activity and a lower tolerance for cold weather.

-- Skin Disease
+• Skin Disease

-- Elbow Dysplasia
+• Elbow Dysplasia

 Elbow dysplasia is a common cause of thoracic limb lameness, and it affects a wide range of dog breeds, including the Borador.
 Elbow dysplasia is caused by an abnormally formed joint, not unlike hip dysplasia.
-When the join forms incorrectly, the bones rub together and wear down.
+When the joint forms incorrectly, the bones rub together and wear down.
 As the bones wear down, it affects your pet’s ability to put weight on it, which can lead to lameness in the leg.
 There is no cure for elbow dysplasia, but it’s managed with medication and surgery.

-Male vs Female
+Divider 5Male vs Female

 The male Boradors seem to seek out attention more often than the females and will often push you or your hand to get attention.
-They also seem to have a more even calm temperament.
+They also seem to have a more even, calm temperament.

 The female Borador tends to be more independent and slightly more stubborn.
 Female Boradors are extremely territorial and will respond with aggressive behavior when challenged but tend to mellow with age.